-Creating a team that's united and satisfied is not an easy feat.
+Creating a staff that's united and satisfied is not an easy feat.
 But these are the constant things that keep companies productive, engaged, and happy.

 It takes time and effort to establish robust team-building processes, but in the end, it is all worth it.

-These activities foster trust and reliability within your team.
+These activities foster trust and reliability at your office.

-When done incorrectly, team building activities often feels like a waste of time and be counterproductive.
+When done incorrectly, group activities often feels like a waste of time and be counterproductive.

-This is why we're sharing practical ways to build a happy and motivated team.
+This is why we're sharing practical ways on building a successful team.

-Motivation is key to ensuring each team member participates and engages in the process of developing a more energetic team.
-The trick is to discover what motivates your team.
+Motivation is key to ensuring each team member participates and engages in the process of developing a more energetic crew.
+The trick is to discover what motivates them.

 But motivation comes in all shapes and sizes.

 To some, it simply means being recognized or appreciated.
-A pay increase is another way to motivate your team.
+A pay increase is another way to motivate your workers.

-Other ways to inspire your team include gas mileage reimbursement, work from home opportunities, or other forms of monetary bonuses.
+Other ways to build a high performing team include gas mileage reimbursement, work from home opportunities, or other forms of monetary bonuses.

 The list can go on and on, but the important thing is finding the right strategy to motivate your team.